exiort/Introduction-to-Image-Understanding-2/README.md

 # Introduction-to-Image-Understanding-2

-This repository contains the solution for Homework 1 of CENG 391 - Introduction to Image Understanding, completed on July 12, 2023.
+This repository contains the solution for Homework 1 of CENG 391 - Introduction to Image Understanding.

 # Assignment Description
 The assignment consists of three main exercises.
 The purpose of each exercise is to extend the functionality of the ceng391::Image class.
 Here's a brief overview of what each exercise requires: